croessner/opendkim-manage/md/opendkim-manage.1.md

 `--size` *SIZE*, `-S` *SIZE*
     Size of DKIM keys (default: 2048).
 If a new DKIM key is generated, the resulting RSA key will have these number of bits.
-Recommended values are 2048 or 4096.

 `--testkey`, `-t`
     Check that the listed DKIM keys are published in DNS.
 It will print out